alandefreitas/find_package_online/README.md

 set(MYLIBRARY_INCLUDE_DIRS ${MYLIBRARY_INCLUDE_DIR} )
 ```

+* **If you need to write a new Find module, please consider sharing so we can keep this community growing and someone else doesn't have to go thought that again.**

 ### External Project module

 If the script that find the package is found but the package itself is not found, write a `ExternalProjectMyLibrary.cmake` script that adds the library with the `ExternalProject_Add` command.

 In most cases, it only takes one command.
 There are many [![simple examples]](https://cmake.org/cmake/help/git-stage/module/ExternalProject.html?highlight=externalproject#examples) on CMake's website.

+* **If you need to write a new External Project script, please consider sharing so we can keep this community growing and someone else doesn't have to go thought that again.**

 ## Issues
 If you have issues, you can: